Yang--Mills--Connes Theory and Quantum Principal $SU(N)$--Bundles over Toric Non--Commutative Manifolds: Yang--Mills--Connes Theory

 For any quantum group $\G$, let us take any quantum principal $\G$--bundle over $B$

 \begin{Remark} From now on, we will consider that $\zeta$ is equipped with a differential calculus such that $(\Omega^\bullet_\D(B),d_\D,\ast)$ is the space of quantum base forms. \end{Remark}

 It is worth mentioning that such a structure always exists.
-Indeed, given a spectral triple and a quantum group $\G$, if there does not exist a {\it natural} qpb structure, we can always take the trivial qpb
+Indeed, let $(B,\mathfrak{H},\mathcal{D})$ be a $n$--dimensional spectral triple and $\G$ a quantum group.
+If there does not exist a \emph{natural} qpb structure such that Remark \ref{remadirac} holds, one can always take the trivial qpb

-Furthermore, if the chosen qpb does not have a {\it natural} differential calculus with $(\Omega^\bullet_\D(B),d_\D,\ast)$ the space of quantum base forms, we can always consider the following construction: let $\T$ be a complete set of mutually non--equivalent irreducible $\G$--corepresentations with $\delta^\C_\triv$ $\in$ $\T$.
-According to reference \cite{sald1}, $P$ decomposes into multiple irreducible $B$--submodules relative to $\Delta_{P}$, i.e.,